-- Toss-ups are answered individually.
-Players may NOT collaborate to answer a toss-up. - Each player can buzz in.
-The moderator will read questions that all eight players have an opportunity to answer. - To answer a question, a player must buzz in using the lockout buzzer system.
-After a question is read, players have five seconds to buzz in. - The player that buzzes in will be recognized by the moderator explicitly, first by naming the school and then identifying the student.
-Only the player that is recognized is allowed to give an answer. - Players should wait until they are recognized by the moderator before giving their answer. - Once recognized, players have approximately 3 seconds to begin providing an answer.
+- Toss-ups are answered individually by the player that buzzes.
+Players may NOT collaborate to answer a toss-up. - Once the moderator starts reading the question, any player can buzz in at any time (see "interrupting" below).
+A player must buzz in using the lockout buzzer system.
+After a question is read in its entirety, players will have five seconds to buzz in, after which point the moderator will move on to the next toss-up question, skipping the bonus. - The player that buzzes in will be recognized by the moderator explicitly by naming the number associated with that player in the lockout buzzer system.
+Only the player that is recognized is allowed to give an answer. - Players MUST wait until they are recognized by the moderator before giving their answer. - Once recognized, players have approximately 3 seconds to begin providing an answer.
 If an answer is not provided within that time or there is a significant delay while providing an answer, the moderator will call a "stall" and the question will be counted as incorrect.
 Prefacing remarks that do not answer a question, such as "my answer is..." will be counted as beginning an answer.
-Judgment calls by the moderators are final. - If a question is answered correctly, the team that answered the question correctly is awarded 5 points and the bonus will be read to them. - If a question is answered incorrectly, the team that did not provide an answer will have an opportunity to buzz in. - Once the moderator indicates that the question is incorrect, the second team will have five seconds to buzz in and provide an answer. - If the second team buzzes in, is recognized, and answers the question correctly, this team is awarded 5 points and the bonus will be read to them. - If both teams are unsuccessful with a toss-up, the bonus is not read.
-The moderator will identify the correct answer to the toss-up and proceed to the next toss-up.
+Judgment calls by the moderators are final. - If a question is answered correctly, the team that answered the question correctly is awarded 5 points and the bonus will be read to them. - If a question is answered incorrectly, the opposing team that did not provide an answer will have an opportunity to buzz in.
+However, collaboration or communication at any point by the opposing team is strictly prohibited. - Once the moderator indicates that the question is incorrect, players on the second team will have five seconds to buzz in and provide an answer. - If a player on the second team buzzes in, is recognized, and answers the question correctly, this team is awarded 5 points and the bonus will be read to them.

-• In most cases, questions will not be re-read.
+- If both teams are unsuccessful with a toss-up, the bonus is not read.
+The moderator will identify the correct answer to the toss-up and proceed to the next toss-up. - In most cases, questions will not be re-read.